rust-osdev/homepage/content/this-month/2021-12/index.md

 If you maintain a Rust project related to operating system development and are looking for contributors, especially for tasks suited to people getting started in this space, please [create a PR](https://github.com/rust-osdev/homepage/pulls) against the `next` branch with the tasks you want to include in the next issue.

-## Personal Projects
+## Other Projects

-In this section, we describe updates to personal projects that are not directly related to the `rust-osdev` organization.
+In this section, we describe updates to Rust OS projects that are not directly related to the `rust-osdev` organization.
 Feel free to [create a pull request](https://github.com/rust-osdev/homepage/pulls) with the updates of your OS project for the next post.

 ### [`metta-systems/vesper`](https://github.com/metta-systems/vesper)